 New Pricing Options Means More Opportunities

-Last week we announced that we are expanding the entry-level pricing tier, which gives you the opportunity to create projects under $100.
-We also shared that later this month you may see some non-broadcast voice over jobs posted with budgets of less than $100.
+In September, we announced that we were expanding the entry-level pricing tier, which gives you the opportunity to create projects under $100.
+We also shared that later in September you might start to see some non-broadcast voice over jobs posted with budgets of less than $100.

 I wanted to share with you the key reason why we made this decision.

 Our research shows that the size of the market for jobs priced less than $100 USD is over $250M annually—that’s a lot of work that’s getting done somewhere.
 We don’t want you to miss out on any of these opportunities.

 Additionally, when surveyed, 30% of our clients say that from time to time they have small jobs budgeted less than $100 that they don’t post on Voices because of our minimum.
 We want to help those clients find great talent, regardless of the size and scope of their job.